There's off the beaten track, and there's so far off the beaten track that you can't even get there.

 If you really, really want to go there to see the penguins, glaciers, seabirds and lava flows, it's a complex process.
 First, you need permission from the Australian Antarctic Division (www.antarctica.gov.au).
 Then you need to persuade the crew of a properly kitted-out expedition boat to sail for up to two weeks across some of the roughest seas on earth.
 Let's just say it's unlikely.

-Accessible alternative: If it's an island with an active volcano you want, hop over the ditch to White Island in New Zealand.
-For penguins, try Montague Island off the coast of Narooma in New South Wales.
+Accessible alternative: For penguins, try Montague Island off the coast of Narooma in New South Wales.

 The Ranger Retention Pond